SamyamCodesavvy/simple-calculator-application/README.md

-# Development of a GUI-Based Simple Calculator App
+# Development of a GUI-Based Simple Calculator Application

 **Introduction:**
 The Simple Calculator App project represents a significant milestone in my journey as a Python Developer, providing hands-on experience in GUI programming.
 Leveraging the Tkinter library, this application showcases a user-friendly interface for performing basic arithmetic operations.